-- E = the maximum allowable particulate emission rate in pounds per million BTU of heat input, rounded off to two (2) decimal places; and - Q = the installation heat input in millions of BTU per hour. - (5) Emission Limitation for New Installations. - (A) After April 3, 1971 no person may cause, allow or permit the emission of particulate matter in excess of that specified in the following schedule: - 1.
-If the equipment has a capacity rating of ten (10) million BTU or less, 0.60 pounds for each million BTU per hour input; or - 2.
-If the equipment has a capacity rating of two thousand (2000) million BTU or more, 0.10 pounds for each million BTU per hour input.

-(B) The amount of particulate matter which may be emitted from fuel burning equipment having an intermediate capacity rating between ten (10) million and two thousand (2000) million BTU shall be determined by use of the following equation:
+- E = the maximum allowable particulate emission rate in pounds per million Btu of heat input, rounded off to two (2) decimal places; and - Q = the installation heat input in millions of Btu per hour. - (5) Emission Limitation for New Indirect Heating Sources. - (A) No person may cause, allow or permit the emission of particulate matter in excess of that specified in the following schedule: - 1.
+If the total equipment heat input has a capacity rating of ten (10) million Btu or less, 0.60 pounds for each million Btu per hour input; or - 2.
+If the total equipment heat input has a capacity rating of two thousand (2000) million Btu or more, 0.10 pounds for each million Btu per hour input. - (B) The amount of particulate matter which may be emitted from fuel burning equipment having an intermediate capacity rating between ten (10) million and two thousand (2000) million Btu shall be determined by use of the following equation: